Want Your Child To Eat (Almost) Everything? There Is A Way

 "Babies are really born predisposed to learn to eat the diets of what the people around them are eating," she says.

 Ideally, Birch and other experts say, all children would eat whatever their parents eat from the time they start solid foods (mashed up at first, of course).
-But that can be hard for many American parents to live up to.
+But that can be hard for many parents to live up to.

 There's ideal, and there's reality